Grinding to a halt

 Moonshot: Russia's giant leap

-How can the Kremlin make up the difference?
 A recent IMF paper highlights the trajectories of South Korea, Hong Kong, Singapore and Taiwan – the so-called ‘Asian miracles’.
-These countries did not face Russia’s unique challenges.
-But Singapore’s rise from swamp to skyscrapers and South Korea’s recovery from a brutal war were also improbable stories.
+These countries did not face Russia’s unique challenges, but Singapore’s rise from swamp to skyscrapers and South Korea’s recovery from a brutal war were also improbable stories.

 Ecommerce: primed for take off

-During our recent trip to Russia, we gained valuable insights into the ecommerce sector.
+During a recent trip to Russia, our team gained valuable insights into the ecommerce sector.
 The industry only accounts for 4-5% of all retail sales, compared to more than 20% in China.
 Nonetheless, we think it is well placed to take advantage of the National Project’s investment in digitisation.

 If logistical hurdles can be overcome – and we think there is appetite from ecommerce firms to do so – the market could take off.